Unique Ergodicity of Non-Linear Filters via Reachability and Uniform Weak Continuity: Main Results

 \begin{definition} where $P^{\mu}$ is the probability measure induced by the prior $\mu$. \end{definition}

 \begin{lemma} Under Assumption \ref{positive_eq}, $\pi_n^{\mu *}(\cdot)$ converges to the unique invariant probability measure $\pi^{*}$ for any initial measure $\mu \in \Z$ under total variation.
-Furthermore, the limit measure $\pi^{*}$ is a topologically reachable aperiodic state for the filter process. \end{lemma} \begin{proof}
+Furthermore, the limit measure $\pi^{*}$ is a topologically aperiodic reachable state for the filter process. \end{lemma} \begin{proof}

 The second line results from the Bayesian update equation.
 The last line derives from the fact that the current observation is independent of past observations given the current state, and the fact that under Assumption \ref{positive_eq}, $\Q(\bar{y}|x) = \epsilon$ for every $x \in \mathbb{X}$.